vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

    These are the operating details for your TML solution.

 .. tip::
-   You must have your [--solutionname--] container running before connecting to the Visualization URL.
+   You must have your [--solutionname--] container running before connecting to the Visualization and Airflow URLs.

 .. list-table::